univention/ox-connector/README.md

   - pre-condition is to start the `trigger-docs` pipeline job!
   - and the `docs-merge-to-one-artifact`, this jobs create a MR in the docs.univention.de repo, go to this merge request and set automerge to false
   - **TODO: improve the pipeline so that we can run upload-docker-image before docs-merge-to-one-artifact**
+- [ ] Run the Pipeline job `deploy-and-test` and ensure that the standalone version is not broken.
 - [ ] Run the product tests -> https://jenkins2022.knut.univention.de/job/UCS-5.0/job/UCS-5.0-7/view/Product%20Tests/job/product-test-component-ox-appsuite/ and `COMPONENT_VERSION=testing`
 - [ ] Documentation
   - [ ] Update the symlink `latest` the new version in the